 Throughout ‘In the moonlight,’ the poet engages with themes of nature and memory.
 The latter is up for interpretation.
-It depends on one’s feelings in regard to the way the scent of wisteria is drifting in from somewhere “far away.”
-It may, for some readers, evoke a feeling of nostalgia and perhaps suggest that the speaker recalls a different time and place.
+It depends on one’s feelings regarding the way the scent of wisteria is drifting in from somewhere “far away.”
+It may, for some readers, evoke a sense of nostalgia and perhaps suggest that the speaker recalls a different time and place.
 Whether this is true or not, the poem certainly engages with the theme of nature.
 As with most haiku, this one uses natural images to create a scene and move the reader towards a particular emotion.

 Structure and Form

 Throughout ‘In the moonlight,’ the poet makes use of several literary devices.
-These include but are not limited to:
+These include but are not limited to the following: